Images

 At the Shangulowe mine, Kambove district, Democratic Republic of Congo, malachite

-pseudomorphs after baryte have been found
+pseudomorphs after baryte have

 (KL p180).